Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

-Scapulohumeral Rhythm – The dual movement of the glenohumeral and scapulothoracic joints for full abduction of the arm is known as scapulohumeral rhythm.
+Scapulohumeral Rhythm – The dual movement of the glenohumeral and scapulothoracic joints for full arm abduction is known as scapulohumeral rhythm.

-The muscles of the shoulder joint move the arm directly and the muscles of the shoulder girdle are used primarily to stabilize the scapula onto the thoracic cage, and they are very important for keeping proper posture.
-The muscles are listed within figure3.17 and 18 in the text and are too numerous to list here, but we will list what muscles are in each region.
+The joint shoulder muscles move the arm directly, and the shoulder girdle muscles are used primarily to stabilize the scapula onto the thoracic cage.
+They are very important for keeping proper posture.
+The muscles in Figures 3.17 and 18 in the text are too numerous to list here, but we will list the muscles in each region.

 - Anterior – the pectoralis major, subscapularis, biceps brachii, and coracobrachialis.